MikeVezina/epistemic-reasoner/README.md

 # Fork of Hintikkasworld
 The Original repository is located [Here](https://gitlab.inria.fr/fschwarz/hintikkasworld).
 This repository adds an Aces & Eights example.
+The original repository seems to be missing two files: assets/bdds/minesweeper_8_8_10.json and assets/bdds/minesweeper_12_15_20.json.
+The references to these files have been removed since the project will not start without these files.
+As a result, the minesweeper models may not work correctly.

 # The README from the original repository is as follows: